Dr. Luke Van Kirk, DO

 Samantha’s lived in the Springfield area for 12 years.
 She has an adorable son that she cherishes more than anything and loves spending time with him outdoors and playing sports.
 She also loves taking care of patients and being able treat them with respect.
 She enjoys working at Command Family Medicine because the Direct Primary Care model allows her to provide high quality healthcare at minimal cost to the patients and the flexibility to care for patients like they are her own family.

 Samantha has extensive experience in Endocrinology, she is a member of the American Academy for Anti-Aging and Medicine.
 This is a specific focus on endocrinology which includes male and female hormones, thyroid function, gut health, and weight loss.
 Patients who need advanced care in these areas may consult with Samantha to determine a treatment plan.
 Some of these modalities may require an additional fee and an annual contract in order for Samantha to provide the most thorough and impactful care.
 These specific care plans may include genetic testing, extensive labs, supplements, dietary recommendations and referrals for further support.
+She is also a member of the American Society for Reproductive Medicine (ASRM).

 Wm.
 Brock Frazier, Physician Assistant, Certified